 When it comes to fertility, a healthy weight range is essential.
 The difference of just 4 kilograms can stand between you and your baby.
 What’s more, if weight is an issue it may pose risk on your un-born so it is advised that weight be within a specific ‘fertile’ range.
 I talk about this in my book, but it is roughly your height in centimetres, minus 100 to give you a ball park figure.
 So for me, I’m 156cm (giant I know), so my fertile range is around 56kg.
 Remember, it is just a rough guide.

 As a herbalist, there are many different herbal formulas that I can prescribe as an individual and specific treatment regime.
 This may be a more favourable option as it takes into account all other factors, obvious signs and symptoms and most likely sees the quickest results.
 That said, high doses of magnesium (350mg elemental Mg twice daily) in combination with the herb Vitex agnes casts (1g per day) will assist most in rebalancing oestrogen – although it may just take a little longer.
 You’d most likely stick to this regime for 3 – 6 months.

-Implementing these supplements, gentle diet and lifestyle changes and decreasing stress is certainly key to balancing hormones.
+Implementing these supplements, gentle diet and lifestyle changes as outlined in Debunking PCOS) and decreasing stress (Debunking Stress) is certainly key to balancing hormones.
 You’ll be looking fabulous (and comfortable) in your skinny jeans in no time and that bulge be gone with your hormone imbalance and moustache!